 Sampling will be conducted at Kunduchi fish ponds. also samples will be collected from Three fish pond designed by give the name as pond A, B, C Analysis of bacteria such E. coli, Salmonella and vibrio cholera should performed in relation to physical chemical parameter of pond water Total bacterial load are compare between those three designed ponds

-2.3 Sample collection
+2.3 Data collection